franchsli/whatsapp_clone_django/README.md

 - Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript).
 - Add status form validation.
 - Add contact form validation.
-- Rework all the chat.views logics (check if there's a way to implement some view code into another).
+- Rework all the chat.views logics (check if there's a way to implement some view code into another [try to use django redirect to include another view funcionalities into another]).
 - Add something to delete statuses automatically every 24 hours.
 - Implement something to update the message receiver chat_list (websocket chatconsumer).